See if your program is eligible for a Parent Aware Rating.

 Licensed Accredited Child Care

 Licensed accredited family child care providers and licensed accredited child care centers can take the Accelerated Pathway.
 With a current accreditation, these programs follow a streamlined process to earn a Four-Star Parent Aware Rating.
 The requirements of child care accreditation match or exceed the requirements of the Full-Rating Pathway.
+Programs new to Parent Aware can apply for a Four-Star Rating at any time in the Accelerated Pathway.

 Public School Prekindergarten